cdent/gabbi/docs/source/fixtures.rst

 Fixtures
 ========

-Each suite of tests represented by a single YAML file may optionally use one or more fixtures to provide the necessary environment for tests to run.
+Each suite of tests is represented by a single YAML file, and may optionally use one or more fixtures to provide the necessary environment for tests to run.

 Fixtures are implemented as nested context managers.
-Subclasses of :class:`~gabbi.fixture.GabbiFixture` must implement ``start_fixture`` and ``stop_fixture`` methods creating and destroying, respectively, any resources managed by the fixture.
+Subclasses of :class:`~gabbi.fixture.GabbiFixture` must implement ``start_fixture`` and ``stop_fixture`` methods for creating and destroying, respectively, any resources managed by the fixture.
 While the subclass may choose to implement ``__init__`` it is important that no exceptions are thrown in that method, otherwise